Framework-R-D/phlex-design/doc/ch_conceptual_design/data_organization.rst

    :caption: The data organization corresponding to part of :numref:`workflow`.
              The framework-provided `Job` data layer and three different user-defined (not special to the Phlex framework) data layers are shown: `Run`, `Spill`, and `APA`.
              Rectangles with labels :math:`\textsf{Run}_i`, :math:`\textsf{Spill}_{i,j}`, and :math:`\textsf{APA}_{i,j,k}` represent data cells.
-             The pale green rectangles show two data cell families; these are identified as families because they are the result of executing the :mathfunc:`unfold(into_apas)` node shown in :numref:`workflow`.
+             The pale green rectangles show two data-cell families; these are identified as families because they are the result of executing the :mathfunc:`unfold(into_apas)` node shown in :numref:`workflow`.
              A solid line from one data cell to another data cell represents a logical association between the two data cells.
              The bottom rectangle shows that :math:`\textsf{Waveforms}_{1,1,1}` is in the data cell :math:`\textsf{APA}_{1,1,1}`, etc.
-             Each pale purple rectangle indicates the data product family created by unfolding each :product:`SimDepos` object as shown in :numref:`workflow`.
+             Each pale purple rectangle indicates the data-product family created by unfolding each :product:`SimDepos` object as shown in :numref:`workflow`.
    :name: data-organization

 In :numref:`data-organization`, the `Run` data layer exists, but as no algorithm in :numref:`workflow` requires any data products from a `Run` data cell, the framework does not create any data-cell families corresponding to the `Run`.